abdullah0096/DataStructureAlgorithm/Readme.md

 </p>

 <p style="text-align: justify;">
-[This List](./programList.md) contains problems from Leetcode.
+<a href="./programList.md" targer="_blank">This List </a> contains problems from Leetcode.
 Solving them in the given order should be helpful.
 </p>

 <p style="text-align: justify;">